matheusvps/Selic-Calculator/README.md

 I started by interpreting the database, noting that the Selic rate was not updated on weekends and holidays (which makes sense).

 From that I created functions:
-- getDate (which splits the json into columns and rearranges the dates) -getRate (which retrieves the Selic rate value of the day) -existData ( which checks if the corresponding date exists )
+-getDate (which splits the json into columns and rearranges the dates) -getRate (which retrieves the Selic rate value of the day) -existData ( which checks if the corresponding date exists )